 Planned giving or legacy giving, are terms that covers all kinds of charitable giving, which allows you to leave a legacy with lasting, positive impact that continues far beyond your lifetime.
 We recommend consulting with your attorney or tax advisor about the various tax benefits and restrictions that may apply to your specific situation.
 We are available to you and your advisors to answer questions or help arrange a legacy gift to Groundswell.
-Our future programs depend on the partnerships we form today.

 In 1986 Groundswell (known then as Dane County Natural Heritage Foundation), received its first legacy gift when Dr. Alice Watts left 115 acres to the our organization in her will.
 The proceeds from the sale of the property, permanently protected with a conservation easement, were used to protect and preserve cherished local lands.
 Dr. Watts’ bequest continues to support permanent land protection today.